Revlon The One-Step Collection provides fast and effective styling for a very affordable price. But which One-Step to choose?

 Performance And Durability

-New Revlon one step “plus promises to have 40 percent more life than the “original”.
-The need for this upgrade is understandable since the “original” was reported by many users to be not very durable.
-Our tests indicates that the “plus” version is a bit sturdier than the “original” but still the difference is not great and durability is not the strongest suit of Revlon.
-But with this price it’s still a great option.
+New Revlon One-Step Plus promises to have 40 percent more life than the “Original”.
+The need for this upgrade is understandable since the “Original” was reported by many users to be not very durable.
+Our tests indicate that the “Plus” version is a bit sturdier than the “Original” but still the difference is not great and durability is not the strongest suit of Revlon.
+But with this price, it’s still a great option.

 Both Revlons released a burnt-like smell when they’re used for the first time, which burned our throats and eyes.
 The smell can be a sign of toxic chemicals in the smoke.
 We thought it’s worth mentioning in case you’re one of our sensitive users.
 You might want to stay a bit far and open the windows when you use these tools for the first time.